Best Debt Calculator UK (2026): Find Your Fastest Route to Debt-Free

 Store cards

-EAR (Equivalent Annual Rate) — Used for:
+EAR (Equivalent Annual Rate) is often used for:

-UK bank overdrafts
+UK overdrafts

-Vague timelines like "2-3 years" don't motivate anyone.
-A specific date—"August 2027"—gives you a target.
+Vague timelines like “2–3 years” don’t help.
+A specific date (“August 2027”) gives you a target.

-A good calculator shows:
+A strong calculator shows:

 When each individual debt clears